DataLab-Groupe/DataLab-Groupe.github.io/gen_ai.md

 The search uses multiple processing blocks.
 We limit the scope by extracting the elements which are the most alike to our query by using an embedding model.
 Then we feed that scope to the generative model such that it extracts only the snippets which relate to the query.
 Finally, we ask the generative model to create a consolidated response by using the snippets it extracted itself.

 One advantage is that there is no need to annotate data, a process which can be expensive and difficult.
 Especially in such open domains.
 However, one must remember that LLMs are heavy and slow at generation.
 Hence, a single query can take a long time to complete.

-We conducted that experiment on the public corpus of the AI Act the new legislation on AI.
-That corpus is quite complex as it consists of multiple documents and among them, many might seem to match the query semantically while being completely irrelevant and of small importance.